MarioCodes/functional-templates/README.md

   * this is a template. don't try to run it, as important private info is missing from the repository
 * `azure-function`
   * `BasicAzureFunction` basic isolated function which handles configuration for local dev and deployed as Azure Environment Variables.
 It includes an example for usage of an HttpClient

-## Docker
-To update, as they are really old

-## Kubernetes
-To update